Chapter 1 : Abraxas Malfoy and a Christmas Past

 He released the spell and let Draco respond.

 “My apologies, Grandfather.”
-Draco replied, knowing he was stuck.
-Stuck with whatever the old man wanted to do.
+Draco sulked, knowing he was stuck; stuck with whatever the old man wanted to do.
 “Show me what you must.”

 The house grew warmer then and the place lit up with color as it use to when Draco was a child.
 He looked then at a tow-head blond child sneaking under the huge Christmas tree to shake and rattle his presents in an attempt to find out what he was getting.
 Like all children, he couldn’t help but be curious.